warunsinx/durin-L2-sub-ens/README.md

 6. **Grant permissions to NFTRegistrar**

-   Add the Registrar address to your `.env`:
+   Update the Registrar address in your `.env`:

    ```env
    REGISTRAR_ADDRESS=0x1234567890123456789012345678901234567890